yabellini/SitioAcademico/content/blog/2024-07-25-rOpenSci-2years-Writing-Speaking-Teaching-en/index.md

 > Foto de <a href="https://unsplash.com/es/@ana_tavares?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Ana Tavares</a> en <a href="https://unsplash.com/es/fotos/mujer-escribiendo-en-papel-blanco-VDwINWBdX0Y?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

-One of the core competencies of a Community Manager is Communication.
+One of the core competencies of a Community Manager is **Communication**.
 The third "project" I will tell you about is not a project per se but a series of activities related to communication and outreach.

 The tasks involve content creation and curation, editorial, speaking, and presenting to share and discuss the community's work, content, and outcomes in front of diverse audiences in a variety of settings and strategic engagement with external audiences to disseminate knowledge, communicate messages, and deliver projects and products.